clean-code-craft-tcq-1/test-for-analytics-sembooooo/README.md

 ### doubt in the above requirements
-CSV file is generated and stored every month but PDF is stored every week.
+1. CSV file is generated and stored every month but PDF is stored every week.
 Moreover PDF is generated every week after analysing CSV file that is only generated over a month.
 Is that a typo over there ? or is that voluntarily written like that ? or Am i missing something ?
+1. In which system the Analysis function is present ?
+The requirements sounds to me that analysis function is   present not in the bms system/ server but some where else as we are reading the CSV stored in the server.
+So is this a system of systems ?
+or is it present in the BMS system itself ?
+I am assuming it to be in a third system (which is expensive though).
+1. Where should the PDF be stored ?
+Hence i am assuming that it is stored in the server where CSV is stored.

 ## Tasks